 Check the shelf life of the product - I’d extend this to all skincare products too.
-We’ve all been guilty of keeping a big bottle of sunscreen from a holiday or rare sunny spell during the British Summer-time, and then digging it out of the bathroom cupboard again the following year.
-The problem is that using a product past its best before date may mean that we are not effectively protected in the sun..
+We’ve all been guilty of keeping a big bottle of sunscreen from a holiday or rare sunny spell during the British Summertime, and then digging it out of the bathroom cupboard again the following year.
+The problem is that using a product past its best-before date may mean that we are not effectively protected from the sun.

 As a Dermatologist who specialises in treating acne, I see many people who question sunscreen because they’re worried about it making their skin oilier or increasing breakouts.
 This shouldn't have to be a concern.
 Here are some things to look out for in your sunscreen if you want a product that will complement your skin type or goals:

 Renude recommends: SVR Sun Secure Fluide SPF 50

 Renude recommends: Bioderma Photoderm Max Aqua Fluid SPF 50

 Chemical filters absorb UV rays, breaking them down and releasing them as heat, while mineral or physical filters act as a physical barrier on the skin, reflecting UV light away.
 This is a simplification and there may be some crossover in the mechanisms.
 Both protect the skin well and whilst most people can use either chemical or mineral sunscreens, those with very sensitive skin, redness, rosacea, eczema or an impaired skin barrier from any other cause may find the mineral sunscreens easier to tolerate.